 You should not feel any side effects from the tracer or the test itself.
 However, your doctor may ask you to drink lots of water for the next 24 to 48 hours.
 This flushes out any tracer that may be left in your body.
 Typically, all of the radioactive material is gone after 2 days.

 If you notice pain, redness, or swelling around the injection site in your arm, call your doctor immediately.

 Before having a bone scan, consider asking the following questions:

-- How accurate is a bone scan at finding cancer?
+How accurately can a bone scan find cancer?

 When and how will I learn the results?

 What other tests will I need if the bone scan finds evidence of cancer?